varnish/Varnish-Book/varnish_book.rst

 - Once you have a URL scheme that works, add the req.http.cookie to the cache hash in `vcl_hash`: ``hash_data(req.http.cookie);``.
 - Never cache a `Set-Cookie` header.
-Either remove the header before caching or don't cache the object at all.
+Either remove the header before caching or do not cache the object at all.
 - Avoid using ``return (deliver);`` more than once in `vcl_fetch`.
 Instead, finish up with something similar to::